 Global diets change dramatically over 50 yearsWednesday, 15 January 2020

-Research carried out by the University of Kent and Imperial College London has revealed global diets have changed dramatically over the past 50 years in complex ways.
+Research by the University of Kent and Imperial College London has revealed global diets have changed dramatically over the past 50 years in complex ways.

 International food supply patterns are supporting healthier diets in parts of the world, but causing malnutrition and obesity elsewhere.
 They are also having important effects on environmental sustainability, with potentially worrying consequences.

 About the research

 Dr James Bentham, Lecturer in Statistics at Kent’s School of Mathematics, Statistics and Actuarial Science, led the research alongside Professor Majid Ezzati from the School of Public Health at Imperial College London and other UK and international colleagues.

 The researchers carried out the study analysing food supply data for 171 countries from the 1960s to 2010s.

 The team discovered that South Korea, China and Taiwan have experienced the largest changes in food supply over the past five decades, with animal source foods such as meat and eggs, sugar, vegetables, seafood and oil crops all becoming a much larger proportion of their diet.

 In contrast, for many Western countries the supply of animal source foods and sugar has declined, particularly in high-income English-speaking countries such as the UK, US, Canada and Australia.